SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q3: Define 2 routes

-1. ### GET request on this route "/" it responds to `Hello World`
+1. ### GET request on  route "/"  respond with  Hello World

-2. ### POST request on this route "/login" it responds with "login Successfull"
+2. ### POST request on  route "/login" respond with "login Successfull"

 **Answer**:The following code snippet describes the way to implement routing in express